josephlewis42/multicache/README.md

 Speed
 -----

-You can play around with the benchmark params in examples/speedtest/speedtest.go to fit your exact system.
+All benchmarks are BS; therefore you can modify the parameters in `examples/speedtest/speedtest.go` to fit your exact system.

-These results are for a cache that holds 20% of the dataset, averaged over 10000 trials, with 80% chance that one of the items in the current cache is going to be accessed again in the next `Get()`--this simulates an access pattern where you're working with an item over and over before switching to a different one, like users logged into a system.

 Results (sorted for ops/sec):